MD2B - Pediatric Oncology: Hepatoblastoma

 Laboratory work

-• Complete blood count (CBC) : a blood sample to evaluate the number and appearance of red blood cells, white blood cells, and platelets.
+• CBC (complete blood count) with differential: A blood sample is taken to assess the number and shape of various blood cells, including red blood cells, white blood cells, and platelets.

-• Chemistry panel: a blood sample to evaluate liver and kidney function and to look at the levels of various chemicals in the blood
+• Chemistry panel: A blood sample is analyzed to evaluate kidney and liver function and to measure levels of salt, enzymes, and other chemicals in the blood.

 Imaging

-• X-ray : a diagnostic imaging procedure which uses electromagnetic energy beams to produce images on film of internal structures.
+• X-ray: A diagnostic imaging procedure that uses electromagnetic energy beams to produce images of internal structures on film.

-• U ltrasound (sonography) : a diagnostic imaging test which uses high-frequency sound waves to produce images of blood vessels and internal structures.
+• Ultrasound (sonography): A diagnostic imaging test that uses high-frequency sound waves to create images of blood vessels and internal structures.

-• Computed Tomography Scan (CT or CAT scan.) : a diagnostic imaging procedure using x-rays and computer technology to produce sliced images of the body.
+• Computed Tomography (CT or CAT) Scan: A diagnostic imaging procedure that combines X-rays and computer technology to produce cross-sectional images of the body, often used to visualize soft tissues.

-• Magnetic Resonance Imaging (MRI) : a diagnostic imaging procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of internal structures.
+• Magnetic Resonance Imaging (MRI): A diagnostic imaging procedure that uses large magnets, radio frequencies, and a computer to generate detailed images of internal structures.

 Biopsy